Diaabloo/go-weather/README.md

 # Documentation du projet Go-Weather

 ## 1. Project Overview
 **Go-Weather** is a backend application in Go that provides authentication endpoints (signup, signin) and a weather API using the OpenWeather API.
 It uses MongoDB to store users and JWT to secure the endpoints.
-The project follows best code structuring practices, as required by my professor, by using the internal/ directory to organize the code.

-The project is hosted in C:\Users\XPS\Desktop\go-weather (initially in backend/, but moved to avoid $GOPATH issues).

 ### Features
 - **/api/health**: Checks if the server is running (GET).